-In addition, unrestricted income is usually supplemented by a broad Lettings Programme.
-However, Covid implications has severely reduced this income stream.
-Externally sourced grant income has continued to be chased.
-Unrestricted reserves in 2020/21 were affected adversely due to the Coronavirus outbreak and all lettings had to be stopped from March 2020 but restarted in September 2020 until December 2020 until lockdown 3.
+In addition, Worthing High School's unrestricted income is usually supplemented by a broad Lettings Programme.Externally sourced grant income has continued to be chased.
+Unrestricted reserves were affected adversely in 2020/21 due to the Coronavirus outbreak but the lettings programme has now resumed and is generating unrestricted revenue.

-The deficit in the Local Government Pension Scheme (LGPS) is recognized on the balance sheet in accordance with FRS 102.
-At 31 August 2021, the deficit was (£676,000) (2020 £227,000).
-The existence of the pension scheme does not mean an immediate liability crystallises and is addressed over a services of years through pension contributions recommended by the pension scheme actuaries during subsequent triennial valuations of the scheme.
-Note 19 details the assumptions and movements during the year on the scheme.
+The deficit in the Local Government Pension Scheme (LGPS) is recognised on the balance sheet in accordance with FRS 102.
+Under FRS 102, an entity shall recognise a plan surplus as a defined benefit plan asset only to the extent that it is able to recover the surplus.
+As this cannot be reliably quantified, the trustees have elected not to recognise the defined benefit plan asset at the year value.
+The value of the liability at the 31 August 2021 was £676,000.
+Surpluses and deficits are addressed on an adhoc basis with additional contributions recommended by the pension scheme actuaries during subsequent triennial valuations of the scheme.
+Note 20 details the assumptions and movements during the year on the scheme.